mariel-delagarza/umgc-cmsc-495/README.md

   - Use left and right arrow keys to move paddle left and right.
 - When game ends:
   - Press `R` to restart (after restarting, instructions will display to press `SPACE` to begin gameplay and `P` to pause/unpause).
   - Press `Q` to quit and close the program.

+### Hard Mode
+- At the welcome screen, press 'H' to enable hard mode.
+- Press 'SPACE' to start.
+- The game will load with 1 life instead of 3.

 ## To contribute
 - Create a branch with a clear name.
 For example: